Writer and Producer Sharon Letts began her life's work at age of 24 as a flower gardener in Southern California under

 Sharon went on to executive produce Off the Beaten Path, a California travelogue for PBS with a focus on art, food, wine, and conservation.
 The series included a three-part visit to Sonoma County's wine country; and a one-week stay at the historic Dorland Mountain Ranch, a remote, off-the-grid, artist colony in the hills of Riverside County in Southern California.

 After working as a field and segment producer for documentary and magazine shows in Los Angeles, Sharon was brought up to Humboldt County to produce a news show.
 While working in media in Humboldt she presented with breast cancer, Lobular carcinoma.

 Because she was working in the cannabis capitol of the world, Sharon was given a strong cannabis oil, successfully putting the cancer into remission; while helping her do away with up to 10 prescription medications, changing her life and career forever.

 “I’m from the 70s," Sharon explained.
 "Cannabis has been my medicine for a very long time, I just didn’t know it until I had cancer.
 I support both recreational and medicinal use, but honestly feel, they are one in the same.
 Cannabis has become my only medicine - along with a few other herbs in the mix.
-Approaching 60, I've felt better than I have in years.
+Approaching 60, I've felt better than I had in years on the prescription meds.
 As of this writing, in the five years I've used cannabis and other herbs as my only medicine, I've not had a headache, cold or flu not lasting more than two or three days.
 I don't think that's a coincidence."